 35 points overall (core points accepted), including 6 points in an essay-based subject such as English, History or Politics at Higher level, PLUS 6,5 in a further two subjects at higher level.

 - Number of places/applicants

-The four-year degree is new for 2018, so we do not have application figures at this stage (to offer some guidance, applications for the 3yr degree, which is a very well established programme, are about 120 per year).
+- The four-year degree is new for 2018, so we do not have application figures at this stage.
+To offer some guidance, there are about 120 applications for the three-year degree per year.

 - How to apply

 - Apply through UCAS .

 - UCAS institution code

 - Discover the history, politics and popular culture of the United States.